 Depending on your students, these few dates can be enough for a first sitting and is useful in gaining a "sense of history".
 It anchors the spanse of time involved in studying history, from "the beginning" till "now".

+Tell them that this is it.
 It's encouraging to kids to find that "that's all there is", that recorded history really all fits on this chart if you write neatly and well.

 I remember the days when I taught several different ages of our own children to place dates on their timelines.
 It was a lot of work for the youngest to make those pages.
+Not much fun.